 Who Exactly is a Public Servant?

 Public servants are the employees of some branch of our government on either a federal, state, or local level.
 It is their job to settle disputes, enforce the laws, or create the laws across the United States and across Texas.
-Generally, the people we are talking about are sometimes derisively referred to as “the man.”
+Most often, the victim is a police officer.
+These are generally the public servants that are present during disputes that lead to assaults.
+Often, a police officer will inadvertently catch an elbow and someone gets arrested and charged with assault on a public servant.
+But public servant means more than just a police officer.
 On a federal level we are talking about Congressman, from the House of Representatives, Senators, Federal Judges such as Supreme Court Justices, and even The President.
 Also, this includes many, many others who work in various capacities across our huge government.
 However, if you assault any of the above people you will probably bite off more than a felony charge.
 You may be killed.
 If not, you will be fighting your case in Federal Court.
 If you assault any public servant who is a federal employee, you will be charged with a different in a Federal Court.
 Public servant is defined in the Texas Penal Code.
 However, we are not just dealing with judges, police officers, and the like.
 The category is broad and encompassing.
 It includes candidates who are running for office and other tangential employees and contracted employees who are operating in some governmental function.
 Here are the definitions from the Texas Penal Code:

 Definition of Public Servant.
 Texas Penal Code Section 1.07